AshishKakran/msc-thesis/README.md

 **Title**: Resist the temptation to trade: Lo "Buy-n-Hold" the power of passive investing

-**Research objective**: Do machine learning algorithm based trading stragies really generate profits? or is it all statistical fluke?
+**Research objective**: Do machine learning algorithm based trading strategies really generate profits? or is it all statistical fluke?

 **Hypothesis:** is mean of excess returns on machine learning algorithms greater than mean of excess returns from random classifier?